r-lyeh-archived/sole/README.md

 some theory
 -----------
 - UUID version 1 (48-bit MAC address + 60-bit clock with a resolution of 100 ns)
-- UUID Version 4 (122-bits of randomness)
+- UUID version 4 (122-bits of randomness)
 - Use v1 if you are worried about leaving it up to probabilities.
 - Use v4 if you are worried about security issues and determinism.